Finding your way by knowing your stars

 The scoutmaster, Mr. Frierson, a retired Army officer, pointed out a lot of the constellations.
 Though difficult to make out the various animal-and-other shapes in the sky, that particular overnight outing observing the vast starry sky impressed me far more than the field trips my elementary-school class sometimes made to the Gibbes Planetarium in Columbia.
 Though that too was exciting.

 Stars for me are an absolute manifestation of the supreme power of God: His art, orderliness, constancy, and the miracle of 2,000-plus years ago.

-Many years later in college, I took two semesters of astronomy as part of my physical science requirement studying the make-up of the planets, the relative size and composition of the stars (mostly hydrogen and helium), and the distances primarily measured in light years from Earth to all things visible in the heavens.
-But that didn’t aid as much in my love of stars as it did help me better understand the nature of them.
+Many years later in college, I took two semesters of astronomy as part of my physical science requirement studying the make-up of the planets, the relative size and composition of the stars (mostly hydrogen and helium), and the distances primarily measured in light-years from Earth to all things visible in the heavens.
+But that didn’t aid as much in my love of stars as it did help me better understand their nature of them.

 Then in the Marine Corps during land-navigation training followed by real-world practical application, I learned much about how to traverse great distances at night using key stars and various constellations as guides.

 It’s a skill set that benefits me even today; as it can you, especially in South Carolina.

 Here’s why: In terms of geographic location, S.C. is between 33 and 35 degrees north of the equator, which means that on a clear night, our skies offer magnificent views of the celestial heavens.
 And for nighttime navigation purposes, we have a perfect view of the North Star (aka Polaris) all year long, which is critical if you are out hiking, struggling to find your way home, and you’re without GPS capability or any recognizable terrain features.